mateuszwyszynski/PoseNDF/README.md

  - `--ckpt-path` (optional): relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model,
  - `--num-poses` (optional): how many poses should be generated.
  Default is one.
- - `--poses-file` (optional): the path (relative to the place the script is executed) to an `npz` file containing poses with initial, random values assigned to joints.
+ - `--poses-fpath` (optional): the path (relative to the place the script is executed) to an `npz` file containing poses with initial, random values assigned to joints.
  The poses should be represented with quaternions.
  Examples of such files can be found in the training data.
  If no file is provided, joint values for each pose are initialized randomly.